Places

 Beautiful concept store on the river strip.
 Expensive men’s and women's clothing but inspiring to walk through even if you're just browsing.

 Skip It IfBudget is tight.
-Prices are high but they do have sales.
+Prices are high but they do have occasional sales.

 Verified by Max (lived in Tokyo 6 months)